FishHe/SFMVS/README.md

 # Algorithm for SFM and MVS
 > This markdown is maintained by FishHe(https://fishhe.github.io/).

-This library use a PIMPL model to isolate from 3rdparty header files.
+This library uses a PIMPL model to isolate from 3rdparty header files.
 So you're released from various 3rdparties.
 Just include **SFMVS.h** to your project to use this library.

 All the sfm and mvs functions along the pipline are packaged into asynchronous classes.
 One can easily use these by: